 Hence, to generate an unambiguous image representation, the integration of context is essential.
 Moreover, due to their neglect of context, current methods cannot represent occluded objects or objects outside the field of view which further limits their applicability.

-To address the aforementioned problems, we present \textbf{Ba}yesian \textbf{S}cene \textbf{K}eypoints (BASK), a novel approach that focuses on representing the underlying scene, instead of representing each image in isolation.
-We address the first problem by extracting goal-directed information from each image using a semantic encoder network.
+To address the these problems, we present \textbf{Ba}yesian \textbf{S}cene \textbf{K}eypoints (BASK), a novel approach that focuses on representing the underlying scene, instead of representing each image in isolation.
+We address the first problem by extracting goal-directed information from each image via localizing 3D scene keypoints using a semantic encoder network and adding depth information.
 To address the second problem, we pay special attention to corresponding visual features across scales while training the network.
-We generate 3D localization hypotheses for object keypoints across a trajectory by comparing a set of semantic reference vectors to the image embeddings and adding depth information.
-Finally, we integrate these localization hypotheses across time and camera views to resolve multi-modalities and represent temporarily unobserved objects.
+Finally, we integrate our localization hypotheses across time and camera views to resolve multi-modalities and represent temporarily unobserved objects.
 We propose an approach to integrating observations based on the Bayes filter, which makes minimal and transparent assumptions.